slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The closer the collapse of an empire, the crazier its laws."
 -- Cicero*

-> *"If friends spoke to us like politicians and actors, reading aloud scripts written by others, we wouldn't take them seriously as individuals."
+> *"If friends spoke to us like politicians and actors, reading aloud scripts written by others, we wouldn’t take them seriously as individuals."
 -- Naval Ravikant*

 > *"Ideologues pose as misinformation experts like malware poses as security updates.
 It works."